Locations

 Click here for information about our Book Discussion Group

-FILM DISCUSSION GROUP with FILM CRITIC MATTHEW L. WEISS
+FILM DISCUSSION GROUP with FILMMAKER MATTHEW L. WEISS

 Join us in exploring how great movies use the power of cinema to rewire our consciousness and defy our expectations.